 Wordless Picture Books In Speech Therapy

 I must admit, early in my SLP career I did not get how powerful using wordless picture books in speech therapy could be.
 Thankfully my collection has grown and I now use them often!
 They offer freedom to a child and take the burden and intimidation of reading away.
 Additionally, the absence of text makes them accessible to a student of any ability.
 The reader gets to have their own imagination about what the story says.
+It is critical that students know that reading pictures IS READING.
+So much of the story is often told through the images in a book.
+With wordless books, many kids will give you push back.
+Why?
+Because they are so trained to read WORDS!
+Using wordless books in speech therapy is a critical part of literacy-based speech therapy.
+You can teach figurative language, vocabulary, sequencing, and more!
 Here are my favorite wordless picture books and a free printable list below!

 WHAT DOES THE RESEARCH SAY?

 One such way to build a child’s oral language skills is through the use of picture books (Sipe 2002).